How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 • extrascleral filling and vitrectomy – up to 6 months.

-Retinal detachment occurs predominantly in the elderly.
-Signs - flies, spots, loss of parts of the species.
-Pathology threatens with blindness, so treatment should be started immediately.
-It can be injections, ointments, surgery, as well as traditional medicine.
+Retinal detachment occurs mainly in older people.
+Signs: flies, spots, loss of parts of the species.
+The pathology threatens blindness, so treatment should be started immediately.
+These can be injections, ointments, surgery, as well as traditional medicine.

-• A disease such as hypertensive retinopathy affects the retina of the eye and can lead to loss of vision.
+• A disease called hypertensive retinopathy affects the retina of the eye and can lead to vision loss.
 Only noticed symptoms will help to start treatment in a timely manner.

-• Angiopathy of the retina or both eyes is a serious pathology that occurs as a result of other diseases.
+• The disease angiopathy of the retina or both eyes is a serious pathology that occurs as a result of other diseases.
 Most often hypertension or diabetes.
-What are the symptoms of angiopathy of the retina, blood vessels, fundus?
+What are the symptoms of angiopathy of the retina, blood vessels, and fundus?
 How to treat angiopathy?

 • Retinal detachment is the separation of the inner retinal layers from the underlying pigment epithelium and choroid.
 Thus, the normal functioning and light perception of the retina is disrupted.
-Without appropriate treatment, this condition can lead to complete or partial irreversible loss of vision.
+Without appropriate treatment, this condition can lead to complete or partial irreversible vision loss.

-For the first time such a diagnosis was made by de Saint-Yves in the early 1700s, but they began to speak about the disease with certainty since 1851, when Helmholtz first invented the ophthalmoscope.
-Unfortunately, until the 1920s. retinal detachment always resulted in blindness until Jules Gonin, MD, had the first retinal detachment operation.
-In subsequent years, there has been a rapid growth in the methods and technologies for the surgical treatment of retinal detachment, and the modern possibilities of ophthalmic microsurgery make it possible to successfully deal with the described condition through various types of surgical intervention.
+A similar diagnosis was first made by de Saint-Yves in the early 1700s, but people began to talk about the disease reliably in 1851, when Helmholtz first invented the ophthalmoscope.
+Unfortunately, until the 1920s.
+Retinal detachment always resulted in blindness until Jules Gonin, MD performed the first retinal detachment surgery.
+In subsequent years, there has been a rapid growth in methods and technologies for surgical treatment of retinal detachment, and modern capabilities of ophthalmic microsurgery make it possible to successfully combat the described condition through various types of surgical intervention.
 They will be discussed in this article.

-Indications for surgical intervention for detachment depend on the etiology, timing of the disease, the patient's condition and the presence of concomitant ophthalmic pathology.
+Indications for surgical intervention for detachment depend on the etiology, duration of the disease, the patient’s condition and the presence of concomitant ophthalmological pathology.

-Rhegmatogenous retinal detachment is undoubtedly a medical emergency requiring emergency surgical intervention.
-The optimal time for surgery is 1-2 days after the onset of the disease.
-The sooner the integrity of the layers is restored, the more chances the patient has to regain good vision.
-If the macula is involved in the process, treatment should be started within a day.
-If the macula remains intact, the operation can wait a few days, provided that strict bed rest is observed.
-Regardless of the age of the patient, surgical treatment should consist of two main components - the closure of the defect (rupture) and the elimination of traction effects, which led to the formation of the gap.
+Rhegmatogenous retinal detachment is undoubtedly an emergency condition requiring emergency surgical intervention.
+The optimal timing of surgery is 1-2 days after the onset of the disease.
+The sooner the integrity of the layers is restored, the greater the patient’s chances of regaining good vision.
+If the macula is involved in the process, treatment should begin within 24 hours.
+If the macula remains intact, the operation can be waited for several days, provided that strict bed rest is observed.
+Regardless of the patient’s age, surgical treatment should consist of two main components – closing the defect (tear) and eliminating the traction effects that led to the formation of the tear.

-Surgery for traction retinal detachment may not be as urgent - the patient can be observed dynamically, especially if there is no marked progression.
-But when the macular region is involved in the process, microsurgical intervention is often indicated.
-With a significant traction component, vitrectomy is indicated, sometimes there is a need for episcleral sealing.
+Surgery for tractional retinal detachment may not be so urgent - the patient can be monitored dynamically, especially if there is no significant progression.
+But when the macular area is involved in the process, microsurgical intervention is often indicated.
+If there is a significant traction component, vitrectomy is indicated, and sometimes there is a need for episcleral filling.

-Exudative retinal detachment rarely requires emergency interventions.
-The exception is submacular hemorrhage, the delay in which leads to irreversible changes.
+Exudative retinal detachment rarely requires emergency intervention.
+The exception is submacular hemorrhages, delay in which leads to irreversible changes.
 The type of intervention mainly depends on the etiology of the disease.
 For example, inflammatory conditions require topical or systemic corticosteroids, and bacterial infections require appropriate antimicrobial therapy.
-For patients with diabetes mellitus, an integral part of the treatment is the selection of an insulin regimen for glycemic control and adequate antihypertensive therapy.
+For patients with diabetes mellitus, an integral part of treatment is the selection of an insulin therapy regimen for glycemic control and adequate antihypertensive therapy.

 Indications for surgery, as well as treatment tactics, are determined individually by the attending physician, depending on the clinical situation and the patient’s condition.

-Despite the fact that interventions for detachment are often performed on an emergency basis, there are certain limitations.
+Despite the fact that interventions for detachment are often carried out for emergency reasons, there are certain limitations.
 Surgical treatment of detachment is contraindicated in the following situations:

 The presence of a pronounced irreversible violation of the transparency of the cornea.